farm-ng/amiga-dev-kit/website/docs/examples/examples_index.md

 This example application and tutorial is designed to enable you to develop your own custom applications and deploy them to the Amiga brain.

-This example walks you through an application that:
+The topics covered in this tutorial include:
+- Creating kivy applications
-- Creates a kivy application
+- GRPC / asyncio application development
-- Receives and displays an oak camera stream
+- Streaming an Oak camera with the camera client
-- Receives the canbus stream
+- Streaming Amiga state information with the canbus client
-- Sends canbus commands to control the robot
+- Auto control mode of Amiga robot with the canbus client

 ## CircuitPython Examples